Last Updated on September 30, 2023 by Rebecca Lake

 Think about what stresses you the most from day-to-day.

 It could be your money, your job, your ex or something else.
 Grab a notebook and write it all down, every big (or small) thing that puts you on edge.

 Now, brainstorm some possible solutions for making them less overwhelming.

 You may not be able to make a huge transformation right away, but taking even one small step could cut down on stress.

 Routines.
 Kids love them, right?
 Routines are comforting because they make you feel more in control.

 They’re not just for kids either.
-When you’re burned out, having a routine cuts through the chaos.
+When you’re burned out, having a routine can help cut through the chaos.

 If you don’t have a morning routine or a bedtime ritual, start with those first.